deethee/raspberry-pi-wifi-timerclock/README.md

 sudo chmod -R 775 /var/www/html

-copy content of frontend/dist to /var/www/html
+#copy content of frontend/dist to /var/www/html

-copy Spring boot war to /
+#copy Spring boot war to /var/lib/tomcat8/webapps/ROOT.war

+Connections Rapberry Pi with a 2 Channel Relay:

+Raspberry 5v(Pin2) to VCC 2 channel relay
+Raspberry GND(Pin6) to GND of 2 channel relay Raspberry GPIO 04(Pin7) to IN1 of 2 channel relay RaspbRaspberry GPIO 27(Pin11) to IN2 of 2 channel relay

 Useful commands:
 #Change port for frontend webapp